-As of April 8th, 2021, Hamilton will be in an Emergency Stay at Home protocol for 28 Days.
+The Province of Ontario is in a Stay at Home protocol until June 2nd.
+We will continue to update as we receive information from our governing bodies.
 Please be safe and look for ways to be physically and mentally fit.

 It has been a while since we have last posted any COVID or programming updates.
 The Varsity Tigercat Program is currently on hold until we see a clear and positive path with respect to COVID restrictions and return to normal or at least a new version of normal.
 For us to fully engage all our members, we need to be in the yellow colour category.
 However, if we see a clear and undeniable trend towards yellow and beyond, we will begin ramping up training sessions to include; drills and skills, team on air, 1 vs 1s, skelly and eventually flag or touch games.
 As much as we would love to return to contact, Football Ontario has already acknowledged that there will be no summer tackle football and any further opportunities will be re-evaluated in the fall.
 Please check back for more information.